Menu

 • Once more we’ll spend a night in our comfortable hammock with falling asleep to the sound of frogs and crickets.

-Saturday 12 October – Canaima National Park
+Saturday 31 October – Mayupa Village Canaima

 • We’ll have breakfast in the village, after which we’ll say goodbye to them.
 Time to slowly head back to the main village of Canaima.

 • Highlight: We’ll take a short hike towards the beach at Canaima Lagoon.
 Take a dip in the water before we head to the Hacha Falls.
-Due to the enormous power of the water we can only watch it from our boat, but its still an incredible experience.
+Due to the enormous power of the water, we can only watch it from our boat, but it’s still an incredible experience.

 • Free time to explore the village of Canaima or to hang around at the beach and take a dip.